Difference Between Jenkins vs CircleCI

 Below is the top 7 difference between Jenkins and CircleCI:

 Both Jenkins vs CircleCI are popular choices in the market; let us discuss some of the major Difference Between Jenkins and CircleCI:

-- Jenkins can supports multiple jobs by multi-threading whereas CircleCI has inbuilt support for parallelism which can be achieved by project settings.
+- Jenkins can support multiple jobs by multi-threading, whereas CircleCI has built support for parallelism, which project settings can achieve.

-- In Jenkins, builds are configured using web UI with settings stored in Jenkins server whereas, in CircleCI, jobs can be built using “circle.yaml” file.
+- In Jenkins, builds are configured using web UI with settings stored in the Jenkins server, whereas, in CircleCI, jobs can be built using the “circle.yaml” file.

-- CircleCI has the best feature for debugging “Debug via SSH” which makes debugging easier whereas Jenkins we need to manually debug by clicking on Jobs.
+- CircleCI has the best feature for debugging, “Debug via SSH”, which makes debugging easier, whereas Jenkins, we need to debug by clicking on Jobs manually.

-- CircleCI changes environment without warning which is an issue whereas, in Jenkins, it will change only when the user instructs.
+- CircleCI changes environment without warning, which is an issue, whereas it will change only when the user instructs in Jenkins.

 Jenkins and CircleCI Comparison Table

 The primary Comparison between Jenkins and CircleCI are discussed below: